rladies/rladiesguide/content/rocur/admin guide/index.en.md

 Account admin can recruit potential curators in a variety of ways:
 * The R-Ladies Community Slack;
-* Reaching out to organizers of different R-Ladies chapters
+* Reaching out to organizers of different R-Ladies chapters;
 * A general call on the @RLadiesGlobal or @WeAreRLadies Twitter handles
 * Individual outreach to specific R-Ladies community members you admire!